hanpuliu-charles/cs225project/results.md

 ## Breadth-First Search
 We chose to use BFS to traverse each of the airport to find whether two airports are connected and wrote certain test cases to test whether this function work
 The file testroutes.dat is used as a make-shift test data to test whether two airports are connected.
 In this dataset, we provided five airports, AAA, BBB, CCC, DDD, EEE as shown below.
 The first three are connected, and the last two are connected.
 We test to find the shortest Path between AAA and DDD, which means the outputs should be false.
+Firstly, we test it with our own test case with the graph as shown below:

 ![BFS](BFS.jpg)